 - Tip: Give happiness moderate importance and be ready to shift from self-acceptance to self-rejection.

 Pursuing happiness or valuing happiness appears like a life-long desire for many people and there have been mixed conclusions from scientists about how it affects their well-being.
-However, within a collectivistic culture, people who value happiness a lot seem to have higher well-being, especially if they do not readily accept their current negative experiences or negative moods.
+Within a collectivistic culture, people who value happiness a lot seem to have higher well-being, especially if they do not readily accept their current negative experiences or negative moods.
 The benefits of valuing happiness may not be present in an individualistic culture.
 One study shows valuing happiness can be a risk factor for depression.
 Probably because it may lead to a stark contrast between loneliness and a deep-seated desire to be happy.
 The contrast creates disappointment.
 Individualistic and collectivistic cultures differ a lot when it comes to identity and self-image, so it plays a role.
 It’s easier to feel connected to others and value that social connection dearly in a collectivistic society.
 A truly individualistic living could set you up for loneliness.

 For those who accept their negative internal mental state, the effect of valuing happiness on well-being is weak.
 Possibly because when we accept negative mental states as our own, we learn to live with negative moods, experiences, thoughts, attitudes, conflict, and biases.
 This could create a feeling that negative states are unchangeable, even when healthy coping mechanisms can improve life satisfaction.
 However, research also says that accepting negative feelings as just negative feelings (without judging yourself) reduces the amount of attention we pay to negative feelings.
 This isn’t contradicting the previous research.
 Accepting negative emotions as “temporary” feelings and then rejecting them as your “permanent” feeling is a good approach.